 Without improved disclosure, it seems to me that the best and perhaps the only way to determine whether growth capital expenditures are properly characterized is to calculate whether the company is achieving profit growth that is commensurate with its growth capital expenditures while sustaining its return on capital employed.

-In any case, while it may be interesting to use EBITDA multiples to compare valuations of companies within an industry, such an analysis is imperfect because the comparison does not consider the condition of each company’s capital base and the expenditures required to keep that capital base in good operating condition.
-It is likewise risky to use EBITDA alone as a measure to assess a company’s ability to service its debt without also factoring in required capital expenditures.
+Although many analysts, including myself, use EBITDA multiples to compare valuations of companies within an industry, such analyses are imperfect because the comparisons do not consider the condition of each company’s capital assets and the expenditures required to keep them in good operating condition.
+It is likewise risky to use EBITDA alone as a measure to assess a company’s ability to service its debt without also factoring in an estimate for required capital expenditures.

 FFO is also considered a rough proxy for REIT taxable income, of which 90% must be distributed to equity investors annually in order for the REIT to maintain its tax exempt status with the IRS.

 The original premise behind FFO is based upon the notion that depreciation frequently overstates the cost of maintaining real estate properties.
-Real estate assets are long-lived and major repairs are usually infrequent.
-Thus, the REIT should generate more cash than earnings, resulting in surplus cash that can be distributed safely to shareholders without compromising the sustainability of cash flow over time.
+Real estate assets are long-lived and properties can often operate for many years without having to undertake major repairs or upgrades.
+Thus, many REITs should generate more cash than earnings, resulting in surplus cash that can be distributed safely to shareholders without compromising the sustainability of cash flow over time.

 Yet, even though many REITs disclose their maintenance capital expenditures, it is not clear whether their assessments are accurate.
-Property upgrades may be important in certain real estate classes, such as hotels, in order to remain competitive.
+Property upgrades may be important in certain real estate classes, such as hotels, in order to maintain their competitive edge.
 In certain categories of real estate, therefore, it may not be enough to ensure that the roof does not leak.
 It is often difficult for outsiders to determine whether a REIT is spending enough to maintain its competitiveness.

 Stock-Based Compensation Expense.
 Many companies include stock-based compensation expense in their non-GAAP earnings because it is non-cash.
 Technology companies, in particular, have included stock-based compensation in their EPS adjustments, because this has traditionally been a large cost especially for start-up companies that may distort the growth in earnings and cash flow that they are achieving in their early years.
-Even so, for many technology companies, this practice has continued well past their start-up phases, even as they have evolved into mature companies.
+Even so, for many technology companies, the practice of excluding stock compensation costs from profit measures often continues well past their start-up phases, even as they have evolved into mature companies.

 Adjusting “Non-Cash” Expenses for the Associated Cash Expenditures.
 Like EBITDA, there are a number of “non-cash” expenditures that are often included as adjustments in the determination of non-GAAP earnings, but for which the associated cash expenditures are excluded.
-For example, some mining companies treat the accretion of their asset retirement obligation liabilities as non-cash in non-GAAP calculations, but they exclude the actual cash payments made to meet those obligations.
+For example, some mining companies treat the accretion of their asset retirement obligation liabilities as non-cash in non-GAAP calculations, but they do not then include or add back the actual cash payments made to meet those obligations.

 Similarly, earnings on unconsolidated equity investments are non-cash and thus should be excluded in calculations of EBITDA or non-GAAP earnings, but the actual cash distributions received on those investments (i.e. dividends) should be included in those measures.